What is Mastodon? | The Open Source Social Media Network

 - The Lasting Power of Mastodon

 Mastodon is an open source social media network that was initially released on October 5, 2016 and has been growing in popularity.
 Some users hope that it will gain enough traction to replace Twitter, though it is not quite there yet.
 As of August 2018, Mastodon has about 1.5 million users, while Twitter still dominates with around 321 million monthly users (or 126 million daily users, as of February 2019).

-The founder of Mastodon, Eugen Rochko, may or may not have said that the name of the network was inspired by the character “Manfred” (pictured below) from the popular film Ice Age.
+The founder of Mastodon, Eugen Rochko, may or may not have said that the name of the network was inspired by the character “Manfred” (pictured below) from the popular film Ice Age: Dawn of the Dinosaurs.

 Regarding functionality, Mastodon is very similar to several other social media sites, particularly Twitter.
 Users make profiles and can post text, images, and videos as well as follow other users and reply to or boost (re-Tweet, essentially) their posts.

 While a Twitter post is referred to as a Tweet, a post on Mastodon is called a “Toot.”
 Compared to Twitter’s relatively small 140 character limit, Toots on Mastodon can be up to 500 characters.
 Mastodon includes a couple of extra features when posting Toots as well, such as the ability to change privacy settings or give a content warning.

 But if Mastodon is so similar to Twitter in some ways, what sets it apart?